nadavyayon/Intensify3D/Examples/Readme.md

 <img src="GUI_iDISCO.jpg?raw=true." data-canonical-src="GUI_iDISCO.jpg?raw=true" />

 The following example is a cortical region of an iDISCO cleared mouse with staining against endogeneuosly expressed tdTomato with alexa647.
 This sample has a clearly defined signal and a poertion of the image that does represent any imaged tissue.
-For this reason I selected the tissue detection option, a threhold cutoff and a spatial filter that is large enough to accuratly estimate
+For this reason I selected the tissue detection option, a threhold cutoff and a spatial filter that is large enough to accuratly estimate the backgound with minimal interference of the signal.
+Here I selected Semi-quantile normalization for Z and contrast-stretch for between stack normalization.

+The result of this narmalization is inllustrated below:

 <img src="iDISCO samples.jpg?raw=true." data-canonical-src="iDISCO samples.jpg?raw=true" />